kube-object-storage/lib-bucket-provisioner/README.md

 To reduce the chances of an admin deleting a _bound_ OB, a finalizer is added to the OB.
 The library's OBC controller will remove the finalizer when an OBC is deleted.
 Additionally, the lib's OB controller will detect bound OBs missing their OBC.
-The status in these OBs will be set to "lost" to reflect that they are orphaned.
+The status in these OBs will be set to "released" to reflect that they are orphaned.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
 This concept came late